bkammerling/pledge-app/README.md

 ```

 ### 3. Adding the access token and blocks
 Create a new empty Storyblok Space and add the preview token (Settings -> Access Tokens) into in your own ```.env.local``` file under the variable name ```STORYBLOK_API_TOKEN```.
 NextJS is built with the capability to read from here already.

-Then create the 2 components that have been setup in the code:
-1. Hero - _hero_
-- Title - _title_: text
-- Subtitle - _subtitle_: textarea
-- Image - _image_: asset

-2. Feature - _feature_
-- Title - _title_: text
-- Text - _text_: richtext
-- Image - _image_: asset

-I've also built Grid and Column components but these are just the basics for you to either built upon or delete.
+Alternatively, if using Netlify, you can use the Netlify CLI and use 'netlify dev' which will use all of your Netlify environment variables.

 ### 4. Final Storyblok setup
 You'll have to set the preview domain in <strong>Storyblok</strong>.
 The V2 visual editor can only use https URLs, but luckily Storyblok has a good tutorial about [Setting up Dev Servers with HTTPS Proxy On macOS](https://www.storyblok.com/faq/setup-dev-server-https-proxy) which should only take 1-2 mins.
 Once you've set this up update your preview domain to `https://localhost:3010/`.